 Have a gas supply project location?
 Use our Gas Supply Absorption Capacity map to get a relative idea of PG&E’s ability to accept your gas supply.
 The system is constantly changing so use the map only as a cursory tool.
 We encourage you to contact us with your project information so we can start an Initial Feasibility Study.

 Interconnection Screening Study

 First, provide some information about your project, including your supply source, location and volume.
 After our analysis, we’ll let you know about the nearest pipeline location that can accept your supply.

 We’ll send a project team with engineers and project planners to your site.
 The team will review the most efficient and safest route to make the pipeline connection, and then develop a preliminary cost estimate for the interconnection.

-Allow: Up to 20 weeks
+Allow: Up to 90 business days

 This is the engineering and construction phase.
 We’ll finalize the project design and provide more detailed estimates.
 Then construction will begin.